-Devon offers a quality of life few other English counties
+Devon offers a quality of life few other English counties can match.

-can match.
 Where else will you find such a unique landscape that encompasses over 450 miles of dramatic coastline, rugged moorland and gently winding rivers?

 Interspersed with vibrant market towns, chocolate-box villages and sleepy hamlets, it is easy to see why we are consistently voted as one of the top places to live in the country.

 Devon's outdoor lifestyle is its biggest draw.
 This natural playground is unsurpassed with over a third of the county designated as Areas of Outstanding Natural Beauty.
-You'll have over 5,000 km of footpaths and 250 km of off-road cycle paths to explore, not to mention endless opportunities to surf along the vast stretch of Atlantic coastline or paddleboard across tidal estuaries.
+You'll have over 5,000 km of footpaths and 250km of off-road cycle paths to explore, not to mention endless opportunities to surf along the vast stretch of Atlantic coastline or paddleboard across tidal estuaries.

+There are good transport links to the rest of Devon, including the M5 and regular trains to Exeter with its art galleries, museum and theatres.
 Your taste buds will find plenty to savour here too - Devon is rightly proud of the farmers and producers who make the South West one of the best regions in the UK to enjoy locally produced food and drink.
+Northern Devon also benefits from an excellent range of community, private schools and colleges for further education.

 Whether you fancy surfing or fishing, cycling or climbing, fine dining or hearty pub fare, the county really does have it all.

-Never let it be said, it's all work and no play.
-Not here in Devon.
+"Never let it be said, it's all work and no play.
+Not here in Devon."